shariqahmad04/Knes381/HTMLTool.md

 <a href=

 <img src="https://i.ytimg.com/vi/hh6LN8uwytE/maxresdefault.jpg">
-<span style="colour:blue">This is the text I'm trying to get placed NEXT to the image.</span>
+<span style="color:blue;font-weight:bold">This is the text I'm trying to get placed NEXT to the image.</span>

+<p> The V&#775O2 max is the maximum rate of oxygen consumption attainable during physical exertion.